-- i) when expressly allowed by the Law; - ii) when PI is available in publicly accessible sources; - iii) when personal data has been dissociated; - iv) when the collection of personal data is needed for compliance with obligations derived from a legal relationship between the data subject and the data owner; - v) when there is an emergency situation that jeopardises the person or the commodities of the data subject; and - vi) when the collection of PI is indispensable for medical attention and/or diagnosis; for rendering sanitary assistance; for medical treatment or sanitary services; provided that the data subject is not in a condition to give consent; and provided that the data collection is performed by a person subject to legal professional privilege.
+- iii) when personal data has been dissociated; - iv) when the collection of personal data is needed for compliance with obligations derived from a legal relationship between the data subject and the data owner; - when there is an emergency situation that jeopardises the person or the commodities of the data subject; and - vi) when the collection of PI is indispensable for medical attention and/or diagnosis, rendering sanitary assistance, and medical treatment or sanitary services, provided that the data subject is not in a condition to give consent, and provided that the data collection is performed by a person subject to legal professional privilege.

-11.2 Please describe the mechanisms businesses typically utilise to transfer personal data abroad in compliance with applicable transfer restrictions (e.g., consent of the data subject, performance of a contract with the data subject, approved contractual clauses, compliance with legal obligations, etc.).
+12.2 Please describe the mechanisms businesses typically utilise to transfer personal data abroad in compliance with applicable transfer restrictions (e.g., consent of the data subject, performance of a contract with the data subject, approved contractual clauses, compliance with legal obligations, etc.).

-As stated above, according to Article 36 of the Law, if any Controller is willing to transfer any PI to third parties, either domestic or foreign, it must obtain consent from the data subject in advance, through a Privacy Notice.
-When the transfer is performed, the vendor or third party will be obliged in exactly the same terms as the Controller, by means of an agreement that has to be executed in writing.
+As stated above, according to Article 36 of the Law, if a Controller wishes to transfer any PI to third parties, either domestic or foreign, it must obtain consent from the data subject in advance, through a Privacy Notice.
+When the transfer is performed, the vendor or third party will be obliged on exactly the same terms as the Controller, by means of an agreement that has to be executed in writing.

-11.3 Do transfers of personal data to other jurisdictions require registration/notification or prior approval from the relevant data protection authority(ies)?
+12.3 Do transfers of personal data to other jurisdictions require registration/notification or prior approval from the relevant data protection authority(ies)?
 Please describe which types of transfers require approval or notification, what those steps involve, and how long they typically take.